x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/recover-deleted-messages.md

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "In-Place eDiscovery" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.

 > [!NOTE]
 > You can use In-Place eDiscovery in the Exchange admin center (EAC) to search for missing items.
 However, when using the EAC, you can't restrict the search to the Recoverable Items folder.
 Messages matching your search parameters will be returned even if they're not deleted.
-After they're recovered to the specified discovery mailbox, you may need to review the search results and remove unnecessary messages before recovering the remaining messages to the user's mailbox or exporting them to a .pst file. > For details about how to use the EAC to perform an In-Place eDiscovery search, see [Create an In-Place eDiscovery search](../../security-and-compliance/in-place-ediscovery/create-in-place-ediscovery-search.md).
+After they're recovered to the specified discovery mailbox, you may need to review the search results and remove unnecessary messages before recovering the remaining messages to the user's mailbox or exporting them to a .pst file.
+For details about how to use the EAC to perform an In-Place eDiscovery search, see [Create an In-Place eDiscovery search](../../security-and-compliance/in-place-ediscovery/create-in-place-ediscovery-search.md).

-This example returns all of the available recoverable deleted messages with the specified subject in the mailbox laura@contoso.com for the specified date/time range.
+### Use the Exchange Online PowerShell to search for messages

 ```PowerShell
 Get-RecoverableItems -Identity laura@contoso.com -SubjectContains "FY17 Accounting" -FilterItemType IPM.Note -FilterStartTime "2/1/2018 12:00:00 AM" -FilterEndTime "2/5/2018 11:59:59 PM"
 ```
+This example returns all of the available recoverable deleted messages with the specified subject in the mailbox laura@contoso.com for the specified date/time range.

 > [!TIP]
 > Use the **Get-RecoverableItems** cmdlet to create a search query to find an Outlook item.
 Once you have a list of results you can use properties like last modified date, item type, etc. to narrow the amount of items restored or to restore a specific item.